 Bankruptcy and Corporate Restructuring co-chair Scott Markowitz will speak on a CLE panel at the American Bankruptcy Institute’s 36th Annual Spring Meeting.
 The event, which will be held on April 11-14 in Washington, DC, features speakers who will include judges, practitioners and seasoned financial professionals who provide attendees with fresh approaches and tactical industry strategies.
 Scott’s panel, which will be held on April 13, titled “Consumer: Creative Remedies for Dealing With Nondischargeable Student Loans,” will provide CLE credit in the ethics category.

 On April 10, Stefanie Marrone, Tarter Krinsky & Drogin’s Director of Business Development and Marketing, will present a deep-dive workshop program at the LMA 2019 Annual Conference titled, "Beyond Branding: Aligning Social Media Strategy with Business Development Goals.”
-In the program, Stefanie and her co-presenter Jennifer Simpson Carr will explore how social media has developed far beyond being a brand-building tool to accelerating the relationship-building process, leading to new business and enhanced client relationships.
-Session attendees will learn how to effectively use social media for lead generation and business development through practical, innovative, actionable and budget-friendly strategies and tactics.
+Session attendees will learn how to effectively use social media for lead generation and client retention through practical, innovative, actionable and budget-friendly strategies and tactics.

 On March 19, Immigration partner Roxanne Levine will present a Lawline webinar on H-1B visa updates for the approaching cap season.
 She will discuss the nature of H-1B visa requirements, changes in regulations for the 2020 fiscal cap year as proposed by the administration and current qualifications for both U.S. petitioners and the foreign beneficiary.